diegovfeder/diegovfeder/README.md

 ## About

-- 👯 I’m currently working as a full-time remote mobile app engineer at dextra :D
+- 👯 I’m currently working as a full-time remote frontend and app engineer at dextra :D

 - 🌱 Also had the opportunity to work on [culltive.me](https://culltive.me/) an automated garden solution!